-The I/O device used when Erlang is started with the "-oldshell" or "-noshell" flags is by default set to latin1 encoding, meaning that any characters > codepoint 255 are escaped and that input is expected to be plain 8-bit ISO Latin-1.
-If the encoding is changed to Unicode, input and output from the standard file descriptors are in UTF-8 (regardless of operating system).
+Prior to OTP 26.0, when Erlang was started with the -oldshell or -noshell flags (for example, in an escript), the default encoding for standard_io was set to latin1, meaning that any characters > codepoint 255 were escaped and that input was expected to be plain 8-bit ISO Latin-1.
+As of OTP 26.0, standard_io always defaults to unicode if its supported, otherwise latin1.